-The children will then have two weeks of half days in school followed by children starting full time; this ensures children have time to settle into school life gradually.
+The children will then have a week of half days in school followed by children starting full time; this ensures children have time to settle into school life gradually.
 Early Years children are introduced to the wider school gently through the year, this develops as they are ready for bigger experiences.
+If a child requires a personalised transition this will be discussed with the Early Years Phase Leader and SENCo.